anderslime/anderslime.github.io/about.md

 permalink: /about
 ---

-I'm currently writing my Computer Science thesis at the Technical University of Denmark while working on my company <a href="https://goodiepack.com" target="_blank">GoodiePack</a>.
+I'm currently writing my Computer Science thesis at the Technical University of Denmark.

-I spent most of my time living, drinking coffee and develop awesome stuff for people to use.
+I spent most of my time drinking coffee and develop awesome stuff for people to use.

 <h2 class="about-header">Specs</h2>